sewenew/redis-plus-plus/README.md

 auto replies = pipe.exec();

 // The same as:
-auto another_replies = pipe.set("key", "val").incr("num).exec();
+replies = pipe.set("key", "val").incr("num).exec();
 ```

 In fact, these commands won't be sent to Redis, until you call `Pipeline::exec`.
-So `Pipeline::exec` does 2 work: send piped commands and get replies from Redis.
+So `Pipeline::exec` does 2 work in order: send all piped commands, then get all replies from Redis.

 Also you can call `Pipeline::discard` to discard those piped commands.